straxhaber/clashofclans-calculator/README.md

 * dashboard of which buildings and upgrades are currently possible
 * complete listing of build and upgrade costs in terms of resources and time

+Note that individual commits of the spreadsheet may contain test data in the fields (the release versions don't).
+To reset the spreadsheet:
+1. In the red box on the "Construction Dashboard" tab marked "Only modify fields in this red box":
+  1. Set the "Builder Huts" field to the number of builder huts you have.
+  2. Set the "Max" Option field to FALSE.
+  3. Clear all fields in the "Skip these buildings/upgrades in calculations" box.
+  4. Clear all values in the columns 1 through 12 for each Building or Upgrade type.
+You can do this by selecting the box, right-clicking, and then selecting "Clear Contents".
+2. On the "Army Dashboard" tab, clear all of the values in the "Quantity" column (surrounded by a red box).

 ## Contribution Guidelines

 At the present time, I have locked the spreadsheet to prevent anyone from creating derivatives with errors.
 If there is enough interest in improving the spreadsheet further, I will release an unlocked copy.
 I will also release an unlocked copy if I cease to maintain it.